awslabs/mxboard/README.md

 on you machine to install TensorBoard.

 ### How to launch TensorBoard
-After you installed the TensorBoar Python package, type the following command in the terminal to launch TensorBoard:
+After you installed the TensorBoard Python package, type the following command in the terminal to launch TensorBoard:
 ```
 tensorborad --logdir=/path/to/your/log/dir --host=your_host_ip --port=your_port_number